volkanersumer/BillionMail/README.md

 ## How You Can Help 🌟

-Billion Mail is a **community-driven project**, and we need your support to get started!
+BillionMail is a **community-driven project**, and we need your support to get started!
 Here's how you can help:

 1. **Star This Repository**: Show your interest by starring this repo.
-2. **Spread the Word**: Share Billion Mail with your network—developers, marketers, and open-source enthusiasts.
+2. **Spread the Word**: Share BillionMail with your network—developers, marketers, and open-source enthusiasts.
-3. **Share Feedback**: Let us know what features you'd like to see in Billion Mail by opening an issue or joining the discussion.
+3. **Share Feedback**: Let us know what features you'd like to see in BillionMail by opening an issue or joining the discussion.
 4. **Contribute**: Once development begins, we'll welcome contributions from the community.
 Stay tuned for updates!

 ---

-📧 **Billion Mail – The Future of Open-Source Email Marketing.**
+📧 **BillionMail – The Future of Open-Source Email Marketing.**

 ## Issues